-Deciding where to stay in Porto is much easier with a little insight into its layout.
-The city is compact but wonderfully varied; one moment you’re wandering medieval lanes, the next you’re browsing indie shops or heading off on a romantic riverside walk.
+Deciding where to stay in Porto becomes much easier once you understand the layout of the city.
+The historical centre is compact but wonderfully varied; one moment you’re wandering medieval lanes, the next you’re browsing indie shops or heading off on a romantic riverside walk.

 Disclosure: This page contains affiliate links.
 If you make a purchase through one of them, I may earn a small commission — at no extra cost to you.
 See our Disclosure Policy and Privacy Policy.